elastic/kibana/x-pack/plugins/alerting/README.md

 ### Balancing both APIs side by side
 As we mentioned, using `registerDefaultNavigation` will tell the Alerting Framework that your application can handle any type of rule we throw at it, as long as your application created it, using the handler you provided.

-The only case in which this handler will not be used to evaluate the navigation for a rule (assuming your application is the `consumer`) is if you have also used the `registerNavigation` API, alongside your `registerDefaultNavigation` usage, to handle that rule's specific AlertType.
+The only case in which this handler will not be used to evaluate the navigation for a rule (assuming your application is the `consumer`) is if you have also used the `registerNavigation` API, alongside your `registerDefaultNavigation` usage, to handle that rule's specific RuleType.

-You can use the `registerNavigation` API to specify as many AlertType specific handlers as you like, but you can only use it once per AlertType as we wouldn't know which handler to use if you specified two for the same AlertType.
+You can use the `registerNavigation` API to specify as many RuleType specific handlers as you like, but you can only use it once per RuleType as we wouldn't know which handler to use if you specified two for the same RuleType.
 For the same reason, you can only use `registerDefaultNavigation` once per plugin, as it covers all cases for your specific plugin.

 ## Internal HTTP APIs